 Why buy our paternity test?

-- We test the alleged father, child and wherever possible the mother
+- We test the alleged father, child and the mother when possible

-- Paternity testing kit sent direct to your home or address of choice using discreet packaging
+- Kit sent direct to your address with discreet packaging

 - Confidential results available next working day

 - 100% accurate parental buccal cell testing service

 - Our test uses 24 markers, an industry high for Peace of Mind tests

 - TV programmes such as The Jeremy Kyle Show trust us for testing

 What’s in our ‘Peace of Mind’ Paternity Testing Kit

 Our DNA paternity collection kit contains enough collection swabs to test one alleged father, one mother and one child.